HVLP vs LVLP spray guns is a common debate when people are talking about the use of sprayers for paint jobs.

 HVLP spray guns offer fast flow and great control.
 You will also have a lot of efficiency with the HVLP model.

-The LVLP is great for some smaller kinds of jobs, but these guns can clog readily, which can slow down your painting process.
+The LVLP is great for some smaller kinds of jobs as it has a large air passage.
+But these guns can clog readily, which can slow down your painting process.
 You will get a better speed of flow and a lot of great efficiency from the HVLP spray gun.

 Pressure

-The pressure of the air that is needed for the HVLP is much greater, but this does help to create a really nice, even application [1].
+The pressure of the air caps or air cap that is needed for the HVLP sprayers are much greater, but this does help to create a really nice, even application [1].

-You will need less air pressure to operate the LVLP gun, and you will find that this is why some people gravitate toward this option for home use projects.
+You will need volume low pressure at air cap to operate the LVLP gun, and you will find that this is why some people gravitate toward this option for home use projects.

-This is not always the best choice for large jobs, but you can work with lower pressure if that is more comfortable for you if you pick LVLP.
+This is not always the best choice for large jobs, but you can work with volume low pressure if that is more comfortable for you if you pick LVLP.

 Fan Spray Width and Pattern